wizzat/arsimto/README.md

 As you can see, values can have colons.
 The variable name cannot.
 Everything up to the first colon is the variable name (which you can report on).
-Try not to be creative with these.
+Try not to be creative with variable names.
 Don't use shell metacharacters, like any sort of punctuation.

 Pools
 =====